josecastillo/r-ainbow-flags/readme.markdown

    will have an empty "flair text" box, and "user can edit?" unchecked.
    You can use any order, and that will be the order they appear in the sidebar flair picker.
-4. Check off the "allow users to assign their own flair" box atop the page.
+4. (optional) Check off the "allow users to assign their own flair" box atop the page if you want people to be able to select their own flags.

 Congratulations, you're done!

-This is /r/ainbow's order:
+For reference, This is /r/ainbow's order of flair templates:

  * ainbow
  * trans